khanmaster/ansiblewithvagrant/README.md

 - We will come back to Ansible once we have our Multi VMs environment ready.

-## Moving onto creating Multi server/VMs on Windows using Vagrant:
+## Moving onto creating Multi Server/VMs on Windows using Vagrant:

-You have practiced creating 1 VM and now lets take it to next level and use Ansible as provisioning tool in multi server environment
+You have practiced creating 1 VM and now lets take it to next level and use Ansible as provisioning and configuration management tool in multi server environment
 - We will now create 3 Servers/VMs, web , db and aws using vagrant on windows
 - We will use Ubuntu as an ansible controller